HebahAlshamlan/CITC_Task/README.md

 # CITC_Task
 Cars price prediction

-This repo for a job offer coding task and the task was as follow:
+This repo is for a job offer coding task and the task was as follow:

 ``` You need to build a model that predicts the price of the car using Python.
 Please make sure to use at least 3 different methods/algorithms to predict the price and report which one will be most accurate. ```